-Day 1-2 Fly to Kathmandu.
-Days 3-4 Fly to Paro.
+Day 1-2 Days 3-4 Day 5 Day 6 Fly to Kathmandu.
+Fly to Paro.
 Sightseeing in Paro.
 Drive to Thimphu.
-Day 5 Walk to Wangditse Monastery.
+Walk to Wangditse Monastery.
 Afternoon sightseeing in Thimphu.
-Day 6 Drive to Punakha over the Dochu La.
+Drive to Punakha over the Dochu La.
 Visit Chimi Lakhang.
-Drive to Talo and walk through village and on to Nobgang.
-Day 7 Punakha Valley Walk and visit Punakha Dzong.
+Drive to Talo and walk through village and on to Nobgang Day 7 Day 8 Day 9-10 Days 11-12 Day 13 Days 14-16 and on to Nobgang.
+Punakha Valley Walk and visit Punakha Dzong.
 Drive to Gangtey.
-Day 8 Visit Black-necked Crane Festival.
+Visit Black-necked Crane Festival.
 Drive to Trongsa.
-Day 9-10 Drive to Chumey and valley walk.
+Drive to Chumey and valley walk.
 Drive to Jakar.
 Bumthang Valley walk and visit to Jakar Dzong.
-Days 11-12 Fly to Paro.
+Fly to Paro.
 Drive to Haa Valley.
 Walk in Haa Valley and return to Paro.
-Day 13 Walk to Taktsang Monastery.
-Days 14-16 Fly to Kathmandu.
+Walk to Taktsang Monastery.
+Fly to Kathmandu.
 Time at leisure.
 Fly to London.